DIBBS-project/DIBBS-Architecture-Demo/docs/rm.rst

 Response
 -------------
-* *rsa_public* - RSA public key that can be used to encrypt (obfuscate) credentials for sending back to the server
+* *rsa_public* - RSA public key that can be used to obfuscate credentials for sending back to the server

 AR: Create Appliance